 An accessible website applies universal design which in turn provides your content and services equally to everyone regardless of ability.

-Increase market share
+Increases market share

 An Equality Act complying website increases search engine optimization (SEO), and as a result, increases market share.
 The techniques used to create an accessible website experience directly correspond to the techniques used to increase SEO.

-Avoid non-compliance legal action
+Helps to avoid non-compliance legal action

 In addition to discriminating against users with disabilities, corporations/organisations who fail to comply with the UK non-discrimination laws are at risk of legal action.